DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 > **Extra Notes:**
 Sometimes SQL logins doesnt want to get deleted for the few reason that I have listed.
-- The login has a user inside one or more databases.
-- The login is the owner of a database.
+` - The login has a user inside one or more databases.` `- The login is the owner of a database.`
-- The login owns a schema.
+`- The login owns a schema.`
-- The login is still connected or has active sessions.
-- The login owns a SQL Agent job.
+`- The login is still connected or has active sessions.` `- The login owns a SQL Agent job.`
-- The login owns a SQL Agent proxy or credential.
+`- The login owns a SQL Agent proxy or credential.`
-- The login owns a server object like an endpoint.
-- The login is used by replication or an application service.
-- The login is still part of a server or database role.
-- The login belongs to a contained database user <br>
+`- The login owns a server object like an endpoint.` `- The login is used by replication or an application service.` `- The login is still part of a server or database role.` `- The login belongs to a contained database user <br>
-`Remove the connection of the SQL login before dropping it`
+Remove the connection of the SQL login before dropping it`